RoboKiwi/RoboKiwi.com/content/wiki/sourcecontrol/git.md

 ## Push tags

-When you create a local tag, it isn't pushed by default, so use --tags:
+When you create a local tag, it isn't pushed by default, so use `--tags`:

 ```bash
 git push origin --tags